mxxo/kalman-planes/README.md

     wrapper classes.
 - 3D planes -> use a struct with conversion operators
 - Take bounds logic from ACTS impl
+- if we have time, use serde for saving sets of useful planes for different runs

 ----------------------------------------------------------------